Home

 Read more

-Started as an experiment in the ’60s by a professor at Stanford University, the basic idea was to teach arithmetic and spellings to elementary school students using computers.
+Started as an experiment in the ’60s by a professor at Stanford University, the basic idea was to teach arithmetic and spelling to elementary high school students using computers.
 At that time, the internet was not even introduced.
 Six decades passed now, and the concept of educating students using the internet, modern devices, and highly sophisticated software, is taking over the world by storm.

 EdTech is changing the education material from books to digital content.
 In fact, it is enhancing the old education system by improving the pedagogy and learning process that ultimately results in enhancing the education system.